martanto/DashVolcano/README.md

 ## 1.1.
 Set-up: Mac OS and Linux

 It is suggested to set up a python virtual environment, to make sure the dependencies are consistent, and to avoid conflicting with possible other existing python set-ups.
-To do so,open a terminal window, and using the command line in the terminal window, go into the folder DashVolcano.1.0, using the command cd (change directory), the command works as follows, where pathto depends on where you created DashVolcano:
+To do so, open a terminal window, and using the command line in the terminal window, go into the folder DashVolcano.1.0, using the command cd (change directory), the command works as follows, where pathto depends on where you created DashVolcano:

 > $ cd pathto/DashVolcano/DashVolcano.1.0.